Lifelines

 Mother-daughter group

 We did a Lifelines weekend together and it was lovely in unexpected ways.
-We found that it was a way to explore and reconfigure our mother-daughter connection and it felt particularly profound to be doing this in the context of creation and creating that came with the hedgerow planting.
+It was a way to explore and reconfigure our mother-daughter connection and it felt particularly profound to be doing this in the context of creation and creating that came with the hedgerow planting.
 We decided that we’d like to co-lead a group together, with the idea of offering other mothers and daughters that experience.
-In the end we broadened it to include sisters and aunts and friends - spreading the love.
-Our womens’ weekend had a deep sense of shared connection and intimacy.
-We softly sang to our little saplings, a hedge-love song we had learned together, as we left them.
-Melanie Nazareth & Jo Compton, Mother-daughter group We did a Lifelines weekend together and it was lovely in unexpected ways.
-We found that it was a way to explore and reconfigure our mother-daughter connection and it felt particularly profound to be doing this in the context of creation and creating that came with the hedgerow planting.
-We decided that we’d like to co-lead a group together, with the idea of offering other mothers and daughters that experience.
-In the end we broadened it to include sisters and aunts and friends - spreading the love.
 Our womens’ weekend had a deep sense of shared connection and intimacy.
 We softly sang to our little saplings, a hedge-love song we had learned together, as we left them.

 Gary Mitchell